wangc86/mosquitto/readme.md

-Here is a modified version of Eclipse Mosquitto, for the teaching purpose for CSC0056 taught at National Taiwan Normal University: [https://wangc86.github.io/csc0056/](https://wangc86.github.io/csc0056/)
+NOTE: This is a modified version of Eclipse Mosquitto, for the teaching purpose for CSC0056 taught at National Taiwan Normal University: [https://wangc86.github.io/csc0056/](https://wangc86.github.io/csc0056/)

 Eclipse Mosquitto
 =================